Cactuskiller/Quiz_app/README.md

 This file provides the data structure for the questions and answers.
 It includes a list of question objects, each containing the question text and a list of possible answers, with the correct answer always listed first.

 #### models/quiz_questions.dart
-This file /Defines the structure for quiz questions and answers each QuizQuestions object contains:  Question text , List of answers (correct answer first) .It also includes a method to shuffle answers for randomized presentation.
+This file defines the structure for quiz questions and answers each QuizQuestions object contains: 1- Question text 2- List of answers (correct answer first) .It also includes a method to shuffle answers for randomized presentation.

 #### pubspec.yaml
 This configuration file lists the project's dependencies, such as flutter, google_fonts, and any assets like images.
 It ensures all necessary packages are included when the app is built.